Xmorelle/webpage/index.md

 ### Recent news

+- **9/2019** : Abstract acceptance notification => I will be presenting our latest results on adhesion of PSAs on textured surfaces at the "20th Journées d'études sur l'adhésion" (JADH19) in Annecy in december.

 - **6/2019** : Update in the "Supervision" section, with the warm welcome to the student Elina Gilbert (from ESPCI) who will be performing a research project on the fatigue of multiple-network elastomers that I will co-supervise with Dr. Gabriel Sanoja and Pr.
 Costantino Creton.

 - **5/2019** : See the "General Audience Media" for a new online article on some of the work I have been involved in at ESPCI with Pr.
 Matteo Ciccotti.